 It started years ago, as a vision and dream shared by many Pullman residents… to open a full scale, natural food co-op in Pullman.

 The dream is becoming a reality…

-A small group of people are gathering the community together to open a Pullman based Food Co-op in 2020.
-Locals would like to open a store, offering good food from area farmers and producers, benfits all residents, and that presents helpful food education to everyone.
+A small group of people are gathering the community together to open a Pullman based Food Co-op soon.
+Locals would like to open a store, offering good food from area farmers and producers, benefits all residents, and that presents helpful food education to everyone.

 Imagine being a store owner and smelling wholesome, fresh-baked bread and pastries wafting through the air as you approach your store.
 The busyness of the day melts away as you approach the entry filled with lush, colorful vegetation.
 Stepping inside, the market warmly receives you, offering a variety of fresh produce, prepared foods from the deli and bakery, a hot and cold beverage bar, health products, and a community space to visit with our friends and families.

 You can join the dream...you can build the store!
-1,000 memberships in 2020 will help make the dream come true.
+1,000 memberships will help make the dream come true.